 5. You feel more responsibility towards the plight of the planet: Having the opportunity to witness the beauty and richness of so many different lands will inevitably elicit a sense of awe and wonder within you.
 You’ll feel a spiritual connection to Mother Earth, as you get a visceral sense of all the wonderful gifts that she has to offer.
 You’ll feel a natural sense of responsibility towards taking care of the planet and preserving all her bounty for future generations to come.

 There’s a wonderful proverb that says that we travel not to escape life, but for life not to escape us.
-Travel seems to be inextricably connected to our spiritual longing to discover and explore lands that we have never been to.
+Travel is inextricably connected to our spiritual longing to discover and explore lands that we have never been to.

 Our yearning for travel experiences is one of the many ways that our souls attempt to rise above the mundane and towards the extraordinary.